Study: Bachelor of Exercise Science

 Q: What other courses does this lead to?

-You could do food science, podiatry, speech pathology, occupational therapy, pharmacy, chiropractic, athletic training, dentistry, medicine, optometry – anything in health.
+A: You could do food science, podiatry, speech pathology, occupational therapy, pharmacy, chiropractic, athletic training, dentistry, medicine, optometry – anything in health.

 A huge bulk of our class were able to gain entry into the specialisation they wanted after their first year – and they just transferred across.